meta-llama/llama-recipes/recipes/use_cases/end2end-recipes/chatbot/README.md

 Large language models (LLMs) have emerged as groundbreaking tools, capable of understanding and generating human-like text.
 These models power many of today's advanced chatbots, providing more natural and engaging user experiences.
 But how do we create these intelligent systems?

-Here, we aim to make an FAQ model for Llama that be able to answer questions about Llama by fine-tune Llama2 7B chat using existing official Llama documents.
+Here, we aim to make an FAQ model for Llama that be able to answer questions about Llama by fine-tune Meta Llama 3 8B instruct model using existing official Llama documents.

 ### Fine-tuning Process

-Fine-tuning LLMs here LLama 2 involves several key steps: Data Collection, preprocessing, fine-tuning, evaluation.
+Fine-tuning Meta Llama 3 8B instruct model involves several key steps: Data Collection, Preprocessing, Fine-tuning, Evaluation.

 ### LLM Generated datasets

 As Chatbots are usually domain specifics and based on public or proprietary data, one common way inspired by [self-instruct paper](https://arxiv.org/abs/2212.10560) is to use LLMs to assist building the dataset from our data.
-For example to build an FAQ model, we can use Llama model to process our documents and help us build question and answer pair (We will showcase this here).
+For example to build an FAQ model, we can use a powerful Meta Llama 3 70B model to process our documents and help us build question and answer pair (We will showcase this here).
 Just keep it in mind that usually most of the proprietary LLMs has this clause in their license that you are not allowed to use the output generated from the model to train another LLM.
-In this case we will use Llama to fine-tune another Llama model.
+In this case we will fine-tune another Llama model with the help of Meta Llama 3 70B.

 Similarly, we will use the same LLM to evaluate the quality of generated datasets and finally evaluate the outputs from the model.

-Given this context, here we want to highlight some of best practices that need to be in place for data collection and pre-processing in general.
+Given this context, here we want to highlight some of best practices that need to be in place for data collection and preprocessing in general.

 ### **Data Collection & Preprocessing:**